open-data-fabric/open-data-fabric/rfcs/015-unified-changelog-stream-schema.md

 Migration to [changelog stream](#changelog-stream-two-events) format will produce more records and slow down the CDC operation, but make stream more versatile, as it will be possible to feed it directly into engines without propagating the knowledge of primary keys.
 We therefore decide to accept the associated costs.

 ### Affect on current batch engines
 Some ODF engine implementations, like Kamu Spark and DataFusion engines, are operating in batch mode.
-This is a transitional measure and they explicitly warn users that they are not complete ODF engine implementations and should be used only for `map` / `filter` style queries.
+This is a transitional measure, and they explicitly warn users that they are not complete ODF engine implementations and should be used only for `map` / `filter` style queries.
 Those engines often reorder rows due to their parallel nature and resort to re-sorting records by `event_time` after processing.
 While this was mostly fine before, with these changes the event order becomes very important, and in the presence of corrections and retractions order cannot be easily restored by re-sorting, as that would require some kind of primary key which not every dataset has.

 We accept this added complexity and recommend that transitional batch-mode engines:
 - preserve the order of records during processing (e.g. by coalescing inputs into one partition)